ibm-cloud-docs/vmwaresolutions/vcenter/vc_trial_hybrid_orderinginstance.md

 The single-node trial is for proof of concepts only.
 Do not run production workloads on this environment.
 Management functions such as adding and removing hosts and clusters, ordering additional add-on services, and applying updates are not supported.
 {:important}

 This trial is intended for use up to 90 days.
 When you are finished with the trial, you may delete this environment and then provision a highly available environment that meets your capacity needs.

-For more information, see [Ordering vCenter Server with Hybridity Bundle instances](vc_hybrid_orderinginstance.html).
+For information about the architecture design, see [HCX on IBM Cloud architecture design for the Single-node Trial for vCenter Server on IBM Cloud](../archiref/trial/vc_trial_hcx_arch.html).

 ## Technical specifications for Single-node Trial for vCenter Server instances